pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 # Precheck Errors, Migration Errors, and Alerts for Data Migration

-This document describes how to resolve precheck errors, troubleshoot migration errors, and subscribe alerts when you use Data Migration to migrate data.
+This document describes how to resolve precheck errors, troubleshoot migration errors, and subscribe to alerts when you [use Data Migration to migrate data](/tidb-cloud/migrate-from-mysql-using-data-migration.md).

 ## Precheck errors and solutions